What is a Trojan horse?

 As for iPhone users, there’s good news: Apple’s restrictive policies regarding access to its App Store, iOS, and any other apps on the phone do a good job of preventing Trojan incursions.
 The only exception occurs for those who jailbreak their phones in their quest to download freebies from sites other than the App Store.
 Installing risky apps outside the Apple settings makes you vulnerable to Trojans.

 Once a Trojan infects your device, the most universal way to clean it up and restore it to a desired state is to use a good quality, automated anti-malware tool and make a full system scan.
+If you're worred about a Trojan infection, you can try our free Trojan scanner to check your device.

 Since Trojans rely on fooling users into letting them into the computer, most infections are avoidable by remaining vigilant and observing good security habits.
 Practice a healthy skepticism about websites offering free movies or gambling, opting instead to download free programs directly from the producer’s site rather than from unauthorized mirror servers.